dosemu2/fdpp/README.md

 fdpp can work in any environment with STL/C++ runtime support.
 Requirements to the standard libraries are very small, far within the ISO standards.
 No posix or OS-specific APIs are used.
+The build requirements are in line with today's posix-compatible
-But the requirements to the compiler are exceptionally high, so clang++ is the only compiler to build fdpp with.
+environments: you'll need the full stack of tools like bison, autoconf, sed etc. Additionally you'll need a clang tool-chain as clang++ is the only compiler to build fdpp with.
+That said, building fdpp under itself may be a challenge. :)

 ## related projects
 ### FreeDOS